tmbuza/eda-app-template/README.md

 ###  Download and unzip the GitHub repo
 - Link to zipped file: https://github.com/tmbuza/my-app-template/archive/refs/heads/main.zip
-- If you have git installed you can clone the repo like so:
+- If you have git installed you can clone the repo and it will unzip automatically to the my-app-template folder.
+- Move to the project directory to allow the app to easily access the files.
 ```
 git clone https://github.com/tmbuza/my-app-template.git
 cd my-app-template